Inria-Empenn/narps_open_pipelines/README.md

 ## Contributing

-NARPS open pipelines uses [nipype](https://nipype.readthedocs.io/en/latest/index.html) as a workflow manager and provides a series of templates and examples to help reproduce the different teams’ analyses.

 There are many ways you can contribute 🤗 :wave: Any help is welcome !

+NARPS Open Pipelines uses [nipype](https://nipype.readthedocs.io/en/latest/index.html) as a workflow manager and provides a series of templates and examples to help reproducing the different teams’ analyses.
+Nevertheless knowing Python or Nipype is not required to take part in the project.

 Follow the guidelines in [CONTRIBUTING.md](/CONTRIBUTING.md) if you wish to get involved !

-### Installation
+## Using the codebase

-To get the pipelines running, please follow the installation steps in [INSTALL.md](/INSTALL.md)
+To get the pipelines running, please follow the installation steps in [INSTALL.md](/INSTALL.md).

-## Getting started
-If you are interested in using the codebase to run the pipelines, see the [user documentation (work-in-progress)].
+If you are interested in using the codebase, see the user documentation in [docs](/docs/) (work-in-progress).

 ## References